blackfireio/documentation/builds-cookbooks/index.rst

 .. caution::

-  In most cases, Builds are run from the Blackfire's servers.
-  As a result, if the profiled application is behind a firewall, you must let the Blackfire servers access the application by **allowing the following IP addresses** on the web ports (usually ``80`` and ``443``):
+  Builds triggered via webhook, periodic scheduling, or PaaS integrations are run from Blackfire's servers.
+If the profiled application is behind a firewall, **allow the following IP addresses** on the web ports (usually ``80`` and ``443``):

   * ``46.51.168.2``
   * ``54.75.240.245``

+  This does not apply to :doc:`Blackfire Player </builds-cookbooks/player>` runs, which initiate requests from your own environment.

 Being Notified of a Build Report
 --------------------------------